 - Make a step-by-step plan to address leadership challenges in your organization.

-In “Becoming a Positive Leader: Accelerating Individual and Organizational Change“, you will engage in an exciting, introspective, and intense opportunity to reflect on yourself and your organization.
+In “Become a Positive Leader to Accelerate Positive Change“, you will engage in an exciting, introspective, and intense opportunity to reflect on yourself and your organization.
 You will explore in detail the following topics:

 The Positive Leadership Framework